 When the Senate returned, they reinstated Stanton.
 Now, Grant stepped aside.
 Stanton was Secretary of War once more, so Johnson responded by firing him.
 In an even more spiteful move, he named Lorenzo Thomas, a general Stanton had disliked so much during the Civil War that he had threatened to “pick [him] up with a pair of tongs and drop him from the nearest window,” as Secretary of War instead.
 Furious, Stanton arrested Thomas for violating the law.

-“It had become a comic opera,”writes historian Michael A. Eggleston, and the next act was a Congressional attempt to impeach Johnson for violating the Act.
+“It had become a comic opera,” writes historian Michael A. Eggleston, and the next act was a Congressional attempt to impeach Johnson for violating the act.
 In March 1868, the House of Representatives approved nine articles of impeachment and brought them to the Senate.
-Johnson’s trial became a public craze, and so many spectators came to the Senate Chamber to watch it that the Senate began to hold alottery for gallery passes.
+Johnson’s trial became a public spectacle, and so many came to the Senate Chamber to watch it that the Senate began to hold a lottery for gallery passes.
 A thousand tickets were printed each day for the general public, and Senators had to turn away hundreds of constituents who begged them for a front-row seat on the dramatic trial.
 Today, the raffle system still exists—a little-known remnant of the impeachment spectacle.

 Meanwhile, the president worked behind the scenes to appease Congress, appointing a Secretary of War, John M. Schofield, whom the Republicans liked better and promising to uphold Congressional Reconstruction.
-It worked.
-Ultimately, Johnson wasn’t impeached—after 11 weeks of trial, he evaded impeachment by a single vote.
+Ultimately, Johnson was impeached in the House of Representatives by 126 votes to 47, but narrowly avoided a two-thirds guilty verdict in the Senate by a single vote.
+After his acquittal, he served out the rest of his term.

 Eventually, Congress backed down and repealed the act.
 But it wasn’t quite dead yet.
 In 1920, when President Woodrow Wilson removed Frank S. Myers, a postmaster, from his position, without Congressional consent, Myers took him to court.
 He claimed that Wilson had violated an 1876 act of Congress that required presidents to get permission from Congress before removing postmasters.